-Kirsten Anderson (she/her/hers) graduated from the University of Denver, Graduate School of Professional Psychology Psy.D. program, and is the VP of Clinical Operations for the Center.
+Kirsten Anderson (she/her/hers) graduated from the University of Denver, Graduate School of Professional Psychology Psy.D. program, and is the Chief Clinical Officer for the Center.
 She is a proud graduate of the internship program!
 Dr. Anderson's professional interests are disaster response, leadership, and therapy with at-risk adolescents.

-S. Eri Asano, Ph.D., (she/her/hers) is a graduate of the Wright Institute and the Clinic Director at the APDC.
+S. Eri Asano, Ph.D, (she/her/hers) is a graduate of the Wright Institute and a psychologist at the APDC.
 Her role with the internship program is supervisory in nature with the APDC track intern, as well as contributing to various didactics during the year.
-Dr. Asano speaks conversational Japanese and has interest in AAPI, refugee and immigrant, multicultural issues and program development.
+Dr. Asano speaks conversational Japanese and has interests in AAPI, refugee and immigrant, multicultural issues and program development.